By Aoife Hanna published

 - In other royal news, Queen to face ‘major disappointment’ for Platinum Jubilee as Prince Andrew sex assault lawsuit intensifies

-The Queen snubs Lilibet's first birthday on Saturday 4 June, in favor of a party to celebrate her Jubilee, as Buckingham Palace reveals it will be holding a fancy soirée on the same date.
-Although it's believed that Meghan Markle and Prince Harry's 'diaries are free' for the Queen's Jubilee, this clash could throw a spanner in the works.
+Buckingham Palace revealed they will be holding a fancy soirée on the same date, and though it's believed that Meghan Markle and Prince Harry's 'diaries are free' for the Queen's Jubilee—this clash could throw a spanner in the works.

 In recognition of the Queen's 70-year-long reign, there are many celebrations planned throughout the year, and it's unfortunate that this one falls on Meghan Markle and Prince Harry’s daughter’s first birthday.